FredKSchott/snowpack/docs/01-introduction.md

 Snowpack installs ES Module (ESM) dependencies from npm, which run [wherever ESM syntax is supported](https://caniuse.com/#feat=es6-module).
 This includes ~90% of all browsers in use today. **All modern browsers (Firefox, Chrome, Edge, Safari) have supported ESM since early 2018.**

 The two notable browsers that don't support ESM are IE11 and UC Browser for Android.
-If your project needs to support users in the enterprise or China, consider sticking with traditional web application bundlers for now.
+If your project needs to support users in the enterprise or India/China, consider sticking with traditional web application bundlers for now.

 Additionally, Snowpack runs all dependencies through Babel via `@preset/env` to transpile any less-supported language features found in your dependencies.
 You can customize this behavior by setting your own "browserslist" key in your `package.json` manifest (see below).